LitMoose/LitWeather/README.md

 ==============

 LitWeather.py is a small-talk generator based on degrees and locale.
-This is the first thing I'm posting on GitHub and is largely a test for giggles.
+I don't come here often, and figured it'd be a good way to break the ice.

 Tested with Python 3.2.7 in Windows 10 and 3.6.6 in Kali Linux

 To Run in Windows:

-Ensure Python is installed for windows.
+Ensure Python is installed for Windows.
 Save the LitWeather.py file
 Windows key + r, type cmd, hit enter
 OR